d630/bpx/README.md

 bpx needs also the following programs/packages:

-- GNU coreutils 8.28: chmod, rm
+- GNU coreutils 8.28: cat, chmod, rm
 - GNU diffutils 3.6: cmp

 Optional is (see above):